CS 303E: Spring, 2025

 The weighting of the grades for the various aspects of the course are as follows:

-Individual homeworks, quizzes, and mock exams each count the same amount, usually 10 points.
+Individual homework and quizzes each count the same amount, 10 points.
 The total number of points possible depends on how many total items there are.
-Last semester, there were 22 total items for a possible of 220 points.
-I added those up and then divided by 180, effectively dropping four items.
-(But it's actually better than if I had dropped the lowest four, because every point still contributed to the total score, and you could conceivably score more than 100%.)
+Suppose there were 20 of them, for a possible 200 points.
+I add up your points and divide by some smaller number (like 170), effectively dropping three items.
+(But it's actually better than if I had dropped the lowest three, because every point still contributed to the total score, and you could conceivably score more than 100%.)
 Details may differ this semester, but I'll do something similar.
 Bottom line: if you miss a quiz or homework, don't freak out.
 It probably won't hurt you at all.
 Just don't miss a bunch of them.Your semester course grade is computed from the raw scores on Canvas using a Python program I have written.
 Grades for the entire course tentatively will be averaged using the weighting below:

 Course score Grade Course score Grade [93...100] A [73...
 77) C [90...
 93) A- [70...
 73) C- [87...
 90) B+ [67...
 70) D+ [83...
 87) B [63...
 67) D [80...
 83) B- [60...
 63) D- [77...
 80) C+ [ 0...
 60) F Note that this is tentative.
 The grades may be curved and may be a bit more generous than this.
 They will not be less generous.
 That is, if you have a 93 you are guaranteed an A; but someone who gets an 92 might also get an A, depending on the final distribution of grades in the class.